ascott1/git-metrics-cli/README.md

 - `-r, --repo <repo>`: **(Required)** The GitHub repository in the format `owner/repo`.
 - `-d, --days <days>`: (Optional) The number of days to look back for pull requests.
 If not specified, all pull requests will be fetched.
+- `--exclude-hotfixes`: (Optional) Exclude pull requests with "hotfix" in the title.

 ### Examples